AndreyChernykh/Hades3310/README.md

 **There is no escape from Hell!
 Or is it?**

-*You're a son of a Greek god of death Hades, wanting to escape the Land of the Dead and reach Olympus.
+*You're a son of the Greek god of the dead and the king of the underworld​ Hades, wanting to escape the Land of the Dead and reach Olympus.

 A rogue-like game (or rogue-lite maybe).
 After you die, you start over again, but you keep all your money and all permanent upgrades that were bought in the shop.*

 Play Hades3310 on https://mulberg.itch.io/hades3310